scloud19/SECipedia/Linux/Linux Basics/kernel.md

                 The system can use more memory than is physically present by using disk space.

-                CURRENTLY AT: Read WIKIPEDIA entry for virtual memory and comment on it in Slides as a transition piece.

             MMU (Memory Management Unit)
                 Is housed inside modern CPU's